Pizza Pi (Updated!)

 Content Standards 7.G.4 Know the formulas for the area and circumference of a circle and use them to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.

 Mathematical Practices MP.1 Make sense of problems and persevere in solving them.
 MP.2 Reason abstractly and quantitatively.
+MP.3 Construct viable arguments and critique the reasoning of others.
 MP.7 Look for and make use of structure.
-MP.3 Construct viable arguments and critique the reasoning of others.
 MP.8 Look for and express regularity in repeated reasoning.

 Other Grade 7 Lessons